Switzerland Project Center (MQP)

 A term at ZHAW is limited to CBC majors only

 A term at NTB Buchs or UniSpital Zurich is limited to CS, ECE, ME, PH & RBE majors only

-A term and/or B term at ZHAW is limited to MA and MAC majors only
+A term at Aristo Consulting (Cybersecurity) is limited to CS, MA at MAC majors only

-A term and/or B term or C term at Credit Suisse is limited to CS, IE, MA and MAC majors only
+A term and/or B term or C term at ZHAW is limited to MA and MAC majors only